Alice Parker (Salem witch trials)

 Alice Parker, a resident of Salem Town, Massachusetts, was executed on September 22, 1692, during the Salem Witch Trials.

-The trial
+Trial

 Martha Corey, Mary Eastey, Ann Pudeator, and Dorcas Hoar were convicted and sentenced to death by hanging at the same time, but Hoar was given a reprieve after confessing.
 Also hanged on that day were Mary (née Ayer) Parker and Samuel Wardwell.
 The Rev. Nicholas Noyes officiated.
 Mary Bradbury, an elderly woman (aged 77) who had been convicted of witchcraft, had also been sentenced to hang, but escaped.
 The charges against Alice Parker included the murder of Mary Warren's mother.